-My parents divorced when I was seven years old.
+My parents divorced when I was 7 years old.
 While we were never rich, there was a basic sense of financial security when my parents were together.

 After my parents’ divorce, the lean times began.

 As my mother worked impossible hours for our survival, I must confess I didn’t understand her motivation then.
-It is only when I grew to be an adult that I truly got the whole picture – her reasons to work so hard was just to take us through a financial storm that was raging all around us.
+It is only when I grew to be an adult that I truly got the whole picture — her reason for working so hard was just to take us through a financial storm that was raging all around us.
 Hopefully, to a better place sometime in the future.

 As I got older, I began understanding that as a woman of color I had a higher chance of being poor than my white counterparts.
 That’s what I gathered from numerous reports on the subject.
 The nightly news often highlighted stories of single moms struggling and the real possibility that their children might find it extremely difficult to move beyond their circumstances.

-And then I was knocked over completely when one much-publicized report claimed that women of color ages 36 to 49 have a net worth of five dollars.
+And then I was knocked over completely when one much-publicized report claimed that women of color ages 36 to 49 have a net worth of $5.

 I decided then and there that I would prove the naysayers wrong.
 Ironically, those depressing reports have become my motivators.
-No, I was not going to be one among those with just five dollars net worth to their credit.
-So, I began writing about my financial struggles, my debt, and some of the reasons why I made the financial mistakes that I did.
+No, I was not going to be one among those with just $5 net worth to their credit.
+So, I began writing about my financial struggles, my debt, and some of the reasons I made the financial mistakes that I did.

 I learned the value of hard work, focus, and determination from my mother: She also had to deal with naysayers who didn’t believe in her, that she could achieve her financial goals.